 Please be sure to talk with your doctor or gynecologist first.
 Improper use can cause your IUD to dislodge.

 Is Casco Cup comfortable?

 When Casco Cup is inserted properly you should not feel it and it should not leak.
 If it is uncomfortable or can be felt, it is inserted incorrectly, tilted, or not fully open.
-You can try flexing your vaginal muscles or rotating the cup by the rim to ensure it is open all the way, but if all else fails, its best to just reinsert it.
+You can try flexing your vaginal muscles or rotating the cup to ensure it is open all the way, but if all else fails, its best to just reinsert it.

 Can Casco Cup cause Toxic Shock Syndrome (TSS)?

 TSS is very rare, and even more rare with menstrual cups, however if you experience sudden fever, sunburn-like rash, dizziness, and flu-like symptoms while using your cup, remove it and immediately seek medical attention- without early treatment TSS can be fatal.